 What do I do if I test positive for one of these STDs?

 You should contact a health professional either physically or through an online service and explain your test.
 They can then prescribe the suitable medication for you.

 How will I know if the STD test process worked?

 The test kits have 3 results.
 Positive, Negative, No result.
 No Result is the absence of any red lines.
 This will indicate that the liquid (body fluid and diluent) was not sufficient to reach the reactant strip and no reaction took place.
-The kit is then deemed to have failed.
-This is extremely uncommon if the instructions are correctly followed.
+The STD test kit is then deemed to have failed.
+This is extremely uncommon when testing for STDs if the instructions are correctly followed.